Part 1, Part 2

 - Keep, or gently and kindly introduce, a sense of humour when appropriate (use your judgement!)

-- Deliberately look out for the good times between the upsets, and talk about them often.
+- Deliberately be on the lookout for the good times between the upsets, and talk about them often.
 Talk about where and when the two of you really work well as a team.

 - Know that your partner or wife will find her balance again.
 Remind yourself of that whenever you feel yourself gritting your teeth.